apivideo/api.video-android-client/README.md

 Examples that demonstrate how to use the API is provided in folder `examples/`.

-## Upload options
+## Upload methods

-To upload a video, you have 3 differents options:
+To upload a video, you have 3 differents methods:
-* WorkManager: preferred option: Upload with Android WorkManager API.
+* `WorkManager`: preferred method: Upload with Android WorkManager API.
 It supports progress notifications.
 Directly use, WorkManager extensions.
 See [example](examples/workmanager) for more details.
-* UploadService: Upload with an Android Service.
+* `UploadService`: Upload with an Android Service.
 It supports progress notifications.
 You have to extend the `UploadService` and register it in your `AndroidManifest.xml`.
 See [example](examples/service) for more details.
 * Direct call with `ApiClient`: Do not call API from the main thread, otherwise you will get a android.os.NetworkOnMainThreadException.
 Dispatch API calls with Thread, Executors or Kotlin coroutine to avoid this.

 ## Permissions